vishwakirtivardhan/vaidamhealth/README.md

 # vaidamhealth
 <h1>
-This is laravel project use the base on CURD operation
+This is laravel project based on CURD operation
 </h1>
 <hr>
 <h4>